victronenergy/dbus-mqtt/README.md

 The MQTT service on mqtt.victronenergy.com is also accessible through websockets, on webmqtt.victronenergy.com, port 443.
 This allows for using MQTT from a web browser, supporting all aforementioned behavior.
 Note that mqtt.victronenergy.com also has port 443 open, but this is not a websocket port.

-Should you run into HTTP 400 errors, this is because the client needs to support the base64 or binary protocol.
-Read [this](http://stackoverflow.com/questions/15962359) for more information.